-- □ The Town of Patagonia and the Patagonia Planning Area will continue to experience development pressure and an increase in total population.
-Development activity in Santa Cruz County, and residential construction in and around town are bringing more people to the area along with demands for services and goods. - The Town's land use strategy is to continue to support mixed-use development and to not require separation of all land uses.
+- 1. The Town of Patagonia and the Patagonia Planning Area will continue to experience development pressure and an increase in total population.
+Development activity in Santa Cruz County, and residential construction in and around town are bringing more people to the area along with demands for services and goods. - 2.
+The Town's land use strategy is to continue to support mixed-use development and to not require separation of all land uses.
 The Future Land Use Plan (Figure 5) shows the community's envisioned land use within the incorporated area.
 Actual future land uses will be determined based on compatibility of proposed land uses with existing uses through the issuance of Use Permits.
 Use permits will be required for all uses other than single-unit residential use.
 Use Permits are intended to further the goals and policies of the General Plan ensuring that primarily non-residential uses and structures do not adversely affect the integrity, enjoyment and quality of life of nearby residential uses.
 Use permitting is intended to protect the overall health, safety, welfare and character of the community while minimizing any infringements on individuality.

-- □ Patagonia will continue to support and embrace its unique small-town culture.
-The natural setting and friendly lifestyle of the Town meets the needs of individuals and families seeking the characteristics of a small town and rural lifestyle. - Resource extraction, mining, will continue to be a community and county-wide issue.
-A proposed mine in the Santa Rita Mountains, the Rosemont Mine, along with potential mining in the Patagonia Mountains and other areas, are significant threats to the natural environment, community character and public safety.
-Additionally, the Town's tourism economy is strained by mining activity. - □ Agriculture, tourism and recreation will continue to be principal economic activities of the Planning Area.
+- 3. Patagonia will continue to support and embrace its unique small-town culture.
+The natural setting and friendly lifestyle of the Town meets the needs of individuals and families seeking the characteristics of a small town and rural lifestyle. - 4.
+Potential heavy industrial activity in the area surrounding Patagonia will continue to be a community and county-wide issue.
+Such activity could potentially threaten our natural environment, community character and public safety. - 5.
+Agriculture, ecotourism and recreation will continue to be desirable economic activities of the Planning Area.
 The area will continue ranching and cattle operations along with other agrarian and equestrian activities.
-Visitors will continue to travel through the area for its outstanding recreational opportunities. - □ Traffic will increase on State Highway 82 (Naugle Avenue) along with safety and noise concerns.
-As Santa Cruz County, and to a lesser degree Patagonia, continue to grow, average daily traffic, including truck traffic on Highway 82 in Patagonia, as the only through corridor, will increase. - □ The affordability of housing will continue to be a concern.
-Due to limited supply of in-town lots served by water and sewer, housing affordability is expected to continue to decline.
-Current poor market conditions are temporary; rental options are limited and housing costs overall continue to increase.
+Visitors will continue to travel through the area for its outstanding recreational opportunities. - 6.
+Traffic will increase on State Highway 82 (Naugle Avenue) along with safety and noise concerns.
+As Santa Cruz County, and to a lesser degree Patagonia, continue to grow, average daily traffic, including truck traffic on Highway 82 in Patagonia, as the only through corridor, will increase. - 7.
+The affordability of housing will continue to be a concern.
+Housing affordability is expected to continue to decline.
+Rental options are limited and housing costs overall continue to increase.